SmeeK153/Domain.Design.Foundations/README.md

 Foundations is designed to work without external dependencies to leave domain implementations free to incorporate different technologies and patterns on top of them.
 Here are some quick examples to get started:

 ### ValueObject
-ValueObjects are identified by their component values and may even be equated by those values.
-Each implementation of a ValueObject needs to provide which component values are to be considered for any equality operations.
-For edge-case situations in which one or more component values need to apply during equality operations, they may be omitted from this set of values, but in nearly every circumstance this set should represent all of the component values.

-_The ValueObject provides the basis for the remaining Core Foundations._
+#### Identity
+ValueObjects are identified by their component values, which may not be altered once the instance is created.
+The values used in the identity are defined via `GetComponentValues()` in order to allow all, or less than all, component values to be included in the identity.

+#### Equality
+The same component values that comprise the identity of the ValueObject also serve as the basis for instance equality.

+#### Effects
+ValueObjects may not create effects on their domain.

+#### Example
 ```csharp
 using Foundations.Core;